-Our team love the city of Newcastle and want to share their hints and tips on where to go and what to do during your visit!
-Welcome to the Insider Guide to Newcastle upon Tyne...
+Our team LOVE the city of Newcastle and want to share their hints and tips on where to go and what to do during your visit!
+Welcome to the Insider's Guide to Newcastle upon Tyne...

 "Did you know that Newcastle has it’s very own China Town - a street dedicated to Chinese Restaurants, supermarkets and craft shops?
 My ultimate favourite is the Landmark Restaurant and the King Neptune."

 A FAB FAMILY DAY OUT